Phuket Property Legal & Taxes 2026: Fees, FET, Quotas, Due

 Practical reality: of the ~250 condo buildings in Phuket actively traded in 2026, roughly 30-40% have meaningfully constrained foreign quota (under 10% remaining), and around 10-15% are full or near-full.
 New launches in Bang Tao and Layan typically have 100% foreign quota available at the start, but the freehold allocation often sells through within 6-18 months of pre-launch.

-FET Certificate: The Money-Path Requirement Every Foreign Buyer Must Know
+What Should You Know About FET Certificate: The Money-Path Requirement Every Foreign Buyer Must Kno?

 The mechanics: when you wire money from your home-country bank to a Thai receiving bank (Bangkok Bank, SCB, KBank, Krungsri are the common ones), the receiving bank converts the foreign currency to THB and issues an FET certificate (formerly called Tor Tor 3 or FX form) that documents the inbound transfer purpose, amount in original currency, converted THB amount, exchange rate, and beneficiary account.
 The certificate is typically issued within 1-3 business days of the conversion.